How project status reports work: 8 steps + template

 Step 1: Build your report where work lives

-Starting off with a project management tool makes it easy to capture dependencies and note upcoming tasks so you’re never blindsided about your project health.
+Starting off with a project management tool makes it easy to capture dependencies and note upcoming tasks so you're never blindsided by your project's health.

 Step 2: Name your report